 Audit Committee and external audit

-Ernst & Young have reported to the Committee that, in their professional judgement, they are independent within the meaning of regulatory and professional requirements and the objectivity of the audit engagement partner and audit staff is not impaired.
+EY have reported to the Committee that, in their professional judgement, they are independent within the meaning of regulatory and professional requirements and the objectivity of the audit engagement partner and audit staff is not impaired.
 The Audit Committee has reviewed this statement and concurs with its conclusion.

-The Committee has reviewed its terms of reference and composition and believes that both are appropriate.
+The Committee has reviewed its Terms of Reference and composition, and believes that both are appropriate.

 The Committee consists of the Chairman and five independent non-executive directors, including the senior non-executive director.
 The Committee meets whenever necessary to consider succession planning for directors and other senior executives, to ensure that requisite skills and expertise are available to the Board to address future challenges and opportunities.

 There is a clear division of responsibilities between the offices of Chairman and Chief Executive, which is set out in writing and agreed by the Board.
-The Chairman manages the Board to ensure; that the Group has appropriate objectives and an effective strategy, that there is a Chief Executive with a team of executive directors able to implement the strategy, that there are procedures in place to inform the Board of performance against objectives, and that the Group is operating in accordance with a high standard of corporate governance.
+The Chairman manages the Board to ensure; that the Group has appropriate objectives and an effective strategy, that there is a high calibre Chief Executive with a team of executive directors able to implement the strategy, that there are procedures in place to inform the Board of performance against objectives, and that the Group is operating in accordance with a high standard of corporate governance.